rush2di/PortflioV2/static/info/personal-information.md

     which I can take my skills to the next level, and grow as a web developer.

     So you like my portfolio and think I’m suitable for your job position ?
-Let’s work togheter !
+Let’s work together !
   contactHead: Say hello!
 french:
   aboutHead: Travaillons ensemble!